RobotLocomotion/drake/tools/skylark/README.md

 When True, provides access to the Xorg DISPLAY environment variable so that the test can use the X display.
 When False, unsets DISPLAY to forbid access.

+When True, typically `rendering = True` is also needed.

 Note that the X display in Jenkins CI tends to crash frequently, so any tests marked with `display = True` are a likely candidate for `flaky = True` so that X crashes don't lead to false positives in CI.